Hall of Fame basketball coach Bobby Knight has died at 83

 Basketball Hall of Famer Bobby Knight, whose unapologetic style earned legions of fans and critics alike, died Wednesday at his home in Bloomington, Ind., according to a statement released by his family.
 He was 83.

 Knight was a legendary figure in college basketball.
 His record earned many admirers and nicknames.
 To his fans, he was called "the General."
-Knight was one of the country's winningest college coaches, with more than 900 wins by the end of his career.
+Knight was one of the United States' winningest college coaches, with more than 900 wins by the end of his career.

-He also had a reputation of being blunt and profane, with an explosive temper that often led to volatile behavior that marred his achievements.
+He also had a reputation for being blunt and profane, with an explosive temper that often led to volatile behavior that marred his achievements.

 All that made for a complicated legacy.

-Sportswriter John Feinstein, profiled Knight and the Hoosiers in his book, A Season on the Brink, and spoke with NPR in 2008, after Knight had retired.
+Sports writer John Feinstein, who profiled Knight and the Hoosiers in his book A Season on the Brink, spoke with NPR in 2008, after Knight had retired.

 Knight's own head coaching career began at West Point.
-At age 24, he was the youngest varsity coach in NCAA college history.
-In 1971, Indiana University hired him and he worked there for 29 years.
+At age 24, he was the youngest varsity coach in NCAA history.
+In 1971, Indiana University hired him, and he worked there for 29 years.

-"He taught me how to play the game of basketball from a fundamental standpoint," says Woodson, "He taught me how to be a man on an off the floor and that was huge for me coming out of the inner cities of Indianapolis."
+"He taught me how to play the game of basketball from a fundamental standpoint," said Woodson.
+"He taught me how to be a man on and off the floor, and that was huge for me coming out of the inner cities of Indianapolis."

-In 1991, Knight was inducted into the Naismith Basketball Hall of Fame.
-During his speech, Knight said his accomplishments were not his doing alone and he credited the work of his assistant coaches and basketball players.
+In 1991, Knight was inducted into the Naismith Memorial Basketball Hall of Fame.
+During his speech, Knight said his accomplishments were not his doing alone, and he credited the work of his assistant coaches and basketball players.

-Later, in 2006, Knight was also inducted into the College Basketball Hall of Fame.
+Later, in 2006, Knight was also inducted into the National Collegiate Basketball Hall of Fame.

 Although Knight's teams won consistently, he was controversial on and off the court.
 He often berated officials and players during games.

 In 1979, he was charged with assaulting a police officer in Puerto Rico during a practice at the Pan American Games.
-In 1985, he hurled a chair across the court during a game against Indiana's arch rival, Purdue.
+In 1985, he hurled a chair across the court during a game against Indiana's archrival, Purdue University.

-Several years later , CNN/Sports Illustrated Network reported that a former player on the Indiana team alleged that Knight had choked him during a practice in 1997.
-Knight denied the charge but a video seemed to show otherwise.
-The University adopted a "zero tolerance policy" regarding the coach's behavior.
-Indiana fired Knight in 2000 for violating the policy after an IU student claimed the coach grabbed him by the arm and lectured him about respect after he said, "Hey Knight, what's up?"
+Several years later, the CNN/Sports Illustrated network reported that a former player on the Indiana team alleged that Knight had choked him during a practice in 1997.
+Knight denied the charge, but a video seemed to show otherwise.
+The university adopted a "zero-tolerance policy" regarding the coach's behavior.
+Indiana fired Knight in 2000 for violating the policy after an Indiana University student claimed the coach grabbed him by the arm and lectured him about respect after he said, "Hey, Knight, what's up?"

 During Knight's time at Indiana, the Hoosiers won 662 games and lost 239.
 Following his dismissal, Knight would go on to coach at Texas Tech University for almost seven seasons before retiring in 2008.
 Afterward, he worked as a college basketball analyst for ESPN until his contract was not renewed in 2015.